greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-file-protocol.html.md

 title: file:// Protocol
 ---

 The `file://` protocol is used in a URI that specifies the location of an operating system file.
+External tables that you create that specify the `file://` protocol are read-only tables.

 The URI includes the host name, port, and path to the file.
 Each file must reside on a segment host in a location accessible by the Greenplum Database superuser \(`gpadmin`\).
 The host name used in the URI must match a segment host name registered in the `gp_segment_configuration` system catalog table.